 Who I love to work with:

-I work with Yoga MisFits, Gen Xers who don’t feel at home in mainstream Yoga circles, the rebels, underdogs, punx, introverts, geeks, and bookworms.
+I work with Yoga MisFits, Gen Xers (and sometimes y) who don’t feel at home in mainstream Yoga circles, the rebels, underdogs, punx, introverts, geeks, and bookworms.

 If you are sick of feeling like crap and are ready to give Yoga a try, then I invite you to join my email list below, so I can send you free class passes, Yoga videos, guided meditations, and other goodies.